 I designed every aspect of Babies & Bumps to feed the minds and souls of women like us… and our growing families.
 I wanted to create something that would inform new and soon-to-be mothers, help build their confidence, teach them where to turn for support when they need it, and empower them to be advocates — for themselves, their babies, and their families.

-It needed to be a judgement-free zone, because every woman, baby, and family is different.
+It needed to be a judgment-free zone, because every woman, baby, and family is different.
 We all have our own values and backgrounds, and what’s right for one isn’t right for all.
 But in the words of women’s health advocate, Diana Korte, “If you don’t know your options, you don’t have any.”
 With Babies & Bumps, my intention is to show parents what their options really are.

 I believe in the impact this can have because I’ve lived it.

 Second Baby: VBAC

 As a direct result of my involvement with Babies & Bumps, I had a completely different experience with my second baby.
 I was under the care of a chiropractor during my third trimester, so I was much more comfortable in my final weeks.
 I switched to a midwife and worked with a doula to increase my chances of having a VBAC (vaginal birth after Cesarean).
 I had my IBCLC (International Board Certified Lactation Consultant) on speed dial in the event of any difficulties with breastfeeding.
 And I had a support system in place for myself, my husband, and my son as we transitioned to our new family of four.